needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. When creating a new empty VisualElement, it has an artificial minimum size and border which is reset as soon as you parent a child element under it or change its styling. `Tested`
 1. Library pane updates if new `.uxml` files are added/deleted/moved/renamed to/from the project. `Tested`
 1. Sub-documents and their parents will all be grayed-out and disabled in the Library pane.
+1. In developer mode, an experimental option becomes available in the UI Builder's Project Settings to enable absolute position placement when dragging new elements from the Library.

 ## Viewport